 There is no disagreement envisaged and there is no right of appeal against the panel decision.
-This does not affect parent or young person's right to appeal LA decisions not to initiate an EHC needs assessment or not to issue an EHCP.
+This does not affect a parent/carer's or young person's right to appeal LA decisions not to initiate an EHC needs assessment or not to issue an EHCP.